sagarkrishnasuresh/DevOps_Training/Basic_Linux_Commands/README.md

 ---

+## 9. User and Group Management

+### User Management

+- `sudo adduser username`
+  Creates a new user with a home directory and prompts for password setup and user info.

+- `sudo useradd username`
+  Adds a new user without creating a home directory by default.

+- `sudo useradd -m username`
+  Adds a user and creates a home directory manually.

+- `sudo passwd username`
+  Sets or changes the password for an existing user.

+- `sudo deluser username`
+  Deletes the specified user from the system.

+---

+### Group Management

+- `sudo groupadd groupname`
+  Creates a new group.

+- `sudo groupdel groupname`
+  Deletes an existing group.

+- `sudo usermod -aG groupname username`
+  Adds an existing user to a specified group without removing them from other groups.

+- `groups username`
+  Displays all groups that a user is a member of.

+- `id username`
+  Shows UID, GID, and all group memberships for a user.

+---

 ### Practice Tips
 1. Experiment with creating, moving, and deleting files to understand filesystem commands.
 2. Regularly check file permissions with `ls -l` before modifying them.